David Janssen: Acting career

-At the time of its airing in August 1967, the final episode of The Fugitive held the record for the greatest number of American homes with television sets to watch a series finale — 72 percent.
+At the time of its airing in August 1967, the final episode of The Fugitive held the record for the greatest number of American homes to watch a series finale – 72 percent.
 In 1996 TV Guide ranked The Fugitive number 36 on its 50 Greatest Shows of All Time list.

 His films include: To Hell and Back, the biography of Audie Murphy, who was the most decorated American soldier of World War II; Hell to Eternity, a 1960 American World War II biopic starring Jeffrey Hunter as a Hispanic boy who fought in the Battle of Saipan and who was raised by Japanese-American foster parents; John Wayne's Vietnam war film The Green Berets; opposite Gregory Peck, in the space story Marooned, in which Janssen played an astronaut sent to rescue three stranded men in space; and The Shoes of the Fisherman, as a television journalist in Rome reporting on the election of a new Pope (Anthony Quinn).

 He also played pilot Harry Walker in the 1973 action movie Birds of Prey.
 He starred as a Los Angeles police detective trying to clear himself in the killing of an apparently innocent doctor in the 1967 film Warning Shot, which was shot during a break in the spring and summer of 1966 between the third and fourth seasons of The Fugitive.

 Janssen played an alcoholic in the 1977 TV movie A Sensitive, Passionate Man, which co-starred Angie Dickinson, and played an engineer who devises an unbeatable system for blackjack in the 1978 made-for-TV movie Nowhere to Run, co-starring Stefanie Powers and Linda Evans.
 Janssen's impressively husky voice was used to good effect as the narrator for the TV mini-series Centennial (1978–79); he also appeared in the final episode.
 And in 1979 he starred in the made-for-TV mini series S.O.S.
 Titanic as John Jacob Astor, playing opposite Beverly Ross as his wife, Madeleine.

-Though Janssen's scenes were cut from the final release, he also appeared as a journalist in the film Inchon, which he accepted in order to work with Laurence Olivier, who played General Douglas MacArthur.
+Though Janssen's scenes were cut from the final release, he also appeared as a journalist in the film Inchon, which he accepted to work with Laurence Olivier, who played General Douglas MacArthur.
 At the time of his death, Janssen had just begun filming a television movie playing the part of Father Damien, the priest who dedicated himself to the leper colony on the island of Molokai, Hawaii.
 The part was eventually reassigned to actor Ken Howard of the CBS series The White Shadow.

 Personal life

-Janssen was married twice.
-His first marriage was to model and interior decorator Ellie Graham, whom he married in Las Vegas on August 25, 1958.
-They divorced in 1968.
-In 1975, he married actress and model Dani Crayne Greco.
-They remained married until Janssen's death.
+Janssen was married twice, first to interior decorator Ellie Graham from 1958 until their divorce in 1968.
+In 1964, amid marital problems with Ellie, Janssen had a three-month affair with Suzanne Pleshette.
+In 1975, he married actress-turned-socialite Dani Crayne, and they remained married until Janssen's death in 1980.